 Saliva does more than keep the mouth moist and comfortable; it plays an important part in oral health.
 Saliva washes away food particles and neutralizes acids produced by bacteria, reducing the risk of tooth decay.
 It also helps make it easier to chew and swallow, and it aids in digesting food.

 If dry mouth is left untreated, the risk of tooth decay and gum disease can increase.
 Mouth sores, cracked lips and split skin at the corners of the mouth may develop.
 In the worst circumstances, malnutrition may occur due to trouble chewing and swallowing.

 Treating dry mouth depends on the cause of the problem.

 Stopping or switching medications known to cause dry mouth can help, as can drinking more water, chewing sugarless gum or sucking on sugar-free hard candy.
 Cutting back on alcohol, tobacco or drug use is also recommended.
 There are certain toothpastes, toothbrushes and mouthwashes that we recommend and certain ones we recommend avoiding because they can contribute to the problem and/or create other problems.

 If these strategies do not work, there are a variety of over-the-counter and prescription medications and products that enable the salivary glands to produce more saliva.
 There are also products to supplement saliva that the glands cannot produce.
 Dr. Kennedy can suggest an over-the-counter option or prescribe a particular product if needed.

 Contact Turnagain Dental

-If you constantly feel parched, Dr. Green can help.
+If you constantly feel parched, Dr. Kennedy can help.
 Schedule an appointment with the Anchorage dentist by calling or emailing Turnagain Dental today.